Roosevelt County Sees Two Additional COVID-19 Cases

 Riverside Family Clinic continues to see patients, as does Listerud Rural Health Clinic in Wolf Point.
 Providers are seeing patients in the clinics as well as by utilizing telemed options, such as phone calls and Zoom.

 Norgaard said it was great to see how everyone jumped in and did what needed to be done when they received positive tests.
-Plans are in place for how patient care will be handled for those presenting with COVID-19 symptoms as well as other non-COVID-19 medical needs.

 As of Tuesday, April 14, NEMHS had conducted 58 tests.
 Of those, two were positive with four still pending.